fastlater/real_time_crime_forecasting_challenge/README.md

 Errata
 ======
 - The area formula used is only accurate for polygons which do not have edges that intersect.
+Due to the constraints on submissions (i.e. the contest rules), this particular "flaw" in the algorithm is a handy indication that the submission's map should be inspected more thoroughly to verify proper construction of the internal (non-border) cells (they were required to be of identical area, perimeter, and geometric orientation.)
+In short, even entries that failed a specific test could still be in accordance with all the rules.
-- CCC didn't score 0, but they mistakenly named their hotspots "hotpsots" so the report shown here is inaccurate.
-They did win that category, if you ignore the typo.
+- Which leads me to team CCC in the small business category: they didn't score 0, but they mistakenly named their "hotspot" fields "hotpsots" -- obviously the National Institute of Justice chose to correct their typo, which is as it should be IMHO.
+They're people, not programs: they know what the team meant, regardless of what the team actually said.
-- The reports are based on files that were downloaded on or about September 1, 2017.
+- The scores for the other teams are based on files that were retrieved from the NIJ site on or about September 1, 2017; any changes after that date will not be reflected here.
+Ever.
+I'm too busy and don't care enough about protecting the reputation of an agency that owes me six figures I'll never receive (sorry, but it's true..)

 Dependencies
 ============